DBX12/tmux-apache2/README.md

     set -g status-right "Apache2: #{apache2_status} | MySQL: #{mysqld_status} | %a %h-%d %H:%M"

+If the right end of your status bar contents disappears, no worries, you can increase the size of the status bar:

+    set -g status-right-length 60

+The default size of the right side of the status bar is 40.

 ### Configure icons
 If you don't like the icons, you can override them by setting this in your `.tmux.conf`